jebidiah-anthony/old-github-page/prjct/PTT-PSRemoting.md

 ---
-layout: default
+layout: menu
 title: "Double Hop Bypass"
 description: "The double-hop problem occurs when, for example, a local PowerShell instance connected via PSRemoting to a remote server which is connected to the target server and an attempt to execute commands on the target server was made and was rejected.
 The end goal of this proof-of-concept is to execute a pass-the-ticket attack on an active directory while being remotely connected to a domain computer with administrator privileges."
-tags: [windows, pass the ticket, PTT, krbtgt, klist, double hop, double hop bypass, multi hop, multihop, bypass, mimikatz, exploitation]
+tags: [windows, pass the ticket, PTT, krbtgt, klist, double hop, double hop bypass, multi hop, multihop, bypass, mimikatz, exploitation, kerberos, kerberos authentication]
 ---

-# Pass-the-Ticket over PSRemoting using Invoke-Mimikatz
+# <span style="color:red">Pass-the-Ticket over PSRemoting using Invoke-Mimikatz</span>

+---

 ## ENVIRONMENT SET-UP:
 #### MACHINES: